NOVA0206/Portfolio-Template-3/README.md

 2. Open `Portfolio3.html` in your browser (double-click the file or `right click → Open with` your browser).

-> Tip: To test features that may rely on a server (if you later add fetch requests), serve the folder using a simple static server like `live-server` or `python -m http.server`.

----

 ## Customization guide

 * **Change text content & links**: Edit `Portfolio3.html` — replace the name, bio, social links and project entries.